 This dreamy-eyed summer fruit has the power to relax your blood vessels and increase your blood flow, two extremely important factors in boosting your arousal.
 Watermelon contains an amino acid called citrulline.
-Citrulline gets converted into another amino acid called arginine which can raise testosterone levels (8), as well as dilate your blood vessels to benefit your heart and circulatory system.
+Citrulline gets converted into another amino acid called arginine which can raise testosterone levels (5), as well as dilate your blood vessels to benefit your heart and circulatory system.

 There’s nothing like going in for a kiss and getting a mouthful of garlic breath (kidding!).
 Garlic is a natural blood thinner and possesses high levels of allicin, a chemical compound known to improve blood flow directly to your sexual organs.
-To maximize these benefits, make sure to chop or crush the garlic into pieces and let it sit around for a while so it has time to release its enzymes (10).
+To maximize these benefits, make sure to chop or crush the garlic into pieces and let it sit around for a while so it has time to release its enzymes.
+(7)

 Avocados contain vitamin B6, also known to boost progesterone levels and regulate estrogen metabolism in women.
 Monounsaturated fats found in avocados are known to naturally increase testosterone levels in men.

 Get some meat on your plate to get a surge in your carnitine, arginine, and zinc intake.
 Zinc regulates estrogen, helps increase progesterone, and raises testosterone.
 Zinc is also a crucial player regulating dopamine, one of your neurological messengers for sexual desire.

 Methylxanthines found in chocolate increase your body’s sensitivity to help get your buttons pushed; arginine is present in chocolate as well.
 Eat with caution, however; not all chocolate is created equal.
 The more processed the chocolate (i.e. through alkalizing, fermenting, roasting, and other means), the more of the good stuff will have evaporated.
-Cocoa and dark chocolate are the best in terms of minimal processing.
+Raw cacao and dark chocolate are the best in terms of minimal processing.

-You can also find high vitamin B6 content in honey.
-It’s not only good for your libido-related neurotransmitters and hormones.
-Try drizzling some of this sticky, sweet sensation onto your figs, or even better, your partner.
+Honey contains boron, a mineral that helps increase testosterone levels in men and facilitates estrogen use in women.
+You can also find high vitamin B6 content in honey that’s good for your libido-related neurotransmitters and hormones.
+Try drizzling some of this sticky, sweet sensation onto your figs.